gdraheim/docker-systemctl-replacement/ARCHITECTURE.md

 multiple service-lock files around.
 They are created just next to notify-socket files, so you can see them popping up as `/var/run/systemd/httpd.service.lock`.
+(New in v1.6 and later the flock is done on the status file in `/var/run/systemd/httpd.service.status`.)
 There is nothing similar with the original systemd daemon as all actions are run by the single process on PID-1 which can do the serialisation through its